TheArturthur/CoppermindScraper/Cosmere/Honorblade.md

 ## Trivia
 In *[[The Way of Kings Prime\|The Way of Kings Prime]]*, Honorblades allowed their wielders to locate other Honorblades.
 This has since been removed.
-Honorblades are somewhat self aware, though they lack a spren manifestation and have never been noted to talk to people.

 https://coppermind.net/wiki/Honorblade